 However, there is no better way of improving your language skills than being immersed in the habitants’ way of life.

 Student exchange trips often enable students to spend a week or more living in one another’s homes and effectively become a part of their family for the duration of the stay.
 Families will often show you their home town, take you on excursions to nearby places of interest, take you out to restaurants to eat authentic food from the region and you will usually attend classes at the local school.

 Studying German can mean the possibility of travelling abroad for a school trip, an exchange, to meet a pen friend or to do work experience in the foreign country.
 Photo via VisualHunt.com

 Being around German speakers all day is a more intense means of learning than say learn German online and can help you to gain a better understanding of German, and quick, i.e. the formally spoken language around the town as well as colloquial parts of speech exchanged by familiar family members.
-A Chance To Live And Work Abroad

 Studying German is of course a brilliant decision for those wishing to move to a German-speaking city in the future.
 Germany itself offers very different experiences and cultures depending on which city you go to.

-large cities like Munich, Hamburg and the capital, Berlin, are often quite expensive to live in due to high rent.
+The large cities like Munich, Hamburg and the capital, Berlin, are often quite expensive to live in due to high rent.
 Saying that, you may not be concerned with finances if you, by then, have a successful, high-paying job!

 While Munich is close to the Alps, Berlin and Hamburg benefit from lovely lakes and rivers.
 Frankfurt is also very popular and is known as quite an animated spot, as well as a financial hub.

 Whether you are aiming to move to Germany to pursue a career, or to be close to friends or relatives, a basic knowledge of the local language is key.

 As with any foreigner wanting to settle into a new community abroad, you must gain the respect of your neighbours by showing willing to learn about their history, heritage and culture.
 If you fail to make the effort, you might find yourself closed off from other inhabitants and you may find that fewer people are prepared to help you.

 A second language is a good investment because it helps you to truly understand cultural aspects of your chosen city or village.
 For instance, there are certain foreign words, which can relate to anything native to the country like a food, a recreational activity or even a saying that has survived for generations, that have no literal translation into English.

 For example, Vergangenheitsbewaeltigung is a unique German word that is used to describe a sense of struggle to come to terms with events in the past.
 Language really is fascinating, isn’t it?

 Finally, remember that, if you study a language at secondary school, you could be creating the foundations upon which a great friendship later in life could develop.

 Just think, if you don’t speak the language of the country in which you are living (even if only as a temporary arrangement), there could be so many missed opportunities to make new friends and acquaintances, all down to the fact that you simply can’t communicate well enough with them to get to know them at that level.

 You never know, you might meet your Seelenverwandte (soulmate), or even your doppelgänger (double) around the streets of Germany!

 As a result, those who choose to continue with academic study as opposed to following a vocational route are probably far more at ease with the content thrown at them and therefore able to perform better.

 Meanwhile, thanks to its worldwide reputation for being a great educator, numerous students flock to German universities to gain high-class degrees and diplomas.

 Many international employers highly rank universities across Germany, including The Technical University of Munich, which has produced many employees of BMW and Siemens as well as numerous entrepreneurs.

 Heidelberg University, the country’s oldest university, is also known for its strong collaborative programmes between academics and industry.
 Meanwhile, Humboldt University of Berlin and Frankfurt School of Finance & Management are also held in high regard by various companies.

 Despite lessons often being offered in both German and English, a certain level of German is required to get by during the academic courses.

 Studying German, or any second or third language for that matter, can significantly increase your employability rating as candidates with language skills are often high in demand across all sectors.

 German, in particular, is an incredibly sought after language thanks to the strong business connections that the UK has with its close European ally, and the fact that it is such a widely spoken language around the world.

 The study of German is a sensible choice for anyone who wants to work in engineering, as the Germans are world leaders in this field.
 However, there are other areas of business which you might not realise are equally thriving in Germany right now.

 Firstly, as a direct result of the country’s many refugees whose skills need assessing, there is currently a strong requirement for recruitment and training executives to help businesses to hire suitable candidates to fill roles.

 Also, with unemployment levels falling and disposable income going up, the country has seen an influx in purchases of high value items (including furniture and other tangible objects).
 This is why Consumer Goods is such a strong part of the German economy today.

 Finally, the energy market has come out of the other side of its crisis, which began three years ago, and now the sector is thriving.
 With new policies in place and lots of restructuring having been ordered, major changes have been enforced and energy analysts in the country predict that the energy storage market will peak over the next few years.

 So, if you love the idea of living and working in Germany but don’t want a career in automobiles or engineering, don’t be put off!
 In addition to the three highlighted above, there are many other sectors that would welcome talent from abroad if they had the right skills.

-great You really can do no wrong by choosing to study this language. skill to have on your CV.
+So, now you see why German is such a great skill to have on your CV.
+You really can do no wrong by choosing to study this language.

 Learn about the best German revision guides and past papers to get the best results possible.